-Type of Funding Base Source Health Promotion Division v.
-Digital Ma arketing Strategy - 10 business days prior to launch; vi.
-Final adv ertising creative - 10 business days to final production; and, vii.
-Recomm ended media buying plan - 15 business days prior to launch and a expenditures have been undertaken. br to embarking on planned public communication strategies, major h activities and the release of any publications related to the Project; new products, and where possible, existing products related to the Ontario Logo or other Ontario identifier in compliance with the Visual e, September 2006; and,
+Type of Funding Base Source Health Promotion Division

-- (g) Despite the time frames set out above for specific types of communications, all public announcements and media communications related to urgent and/or emerging Project issues shall require the Board of Health to provide the CMD with notice of such announcement or communication as soon as possible prior to release. - 2.
+- v.
+Digital Marketing Strategy 10 business days prior to launch; - vi.
+Final advertising creative 10 business days to final production; and, - vii.
+Recommended media buying plan 15 business days prior to launch and any media expenditures have been undertaken. - (e) Advise CMD prior to embarking on planned public communication strategies, major provider outreach activities and the release of any publications related to the Project; - (f) Ensure that any new products, and where possible, existing products related to the Project use the Ontario Logo or other Ontario identifier in compliance with the Visual Identity Directive, September 2006; and, - (g) Despite the time frames set out above for specific types of communications, all public announcements and media communications related to urgent and/or emerging Project issues shall require the Board of Health to provide the CMD with notice of such announcement or communication as soon as possible prior to release. - 2.
 Despite the Notice provision in Article 18 of the Agreement, the Board of Health shall provide any Notice required to be given under this Schedule to the following address: